There is a sentence about "statement" that I can't understand in C Primer Plus by Stephen Prata -

 statements primary building blocks of program. program series of statements necessary punctuation. statement complete instruction computer. in c, statements indicated semicolon @ end. therefore,

-is expression (which part of larger expression), butlegs = 4;
+legs = 4is expression (which part of larger expression), butlegs = 4;is statement.

 and author gives example: